azt3k/abc-silverstripe-social/README.md

 ## todo

 - Cleanup the unnecessary manual management of twitter username and fb page url - these should be generated from the oauth data / page / user ids
-- FB sync needs to fall back to access tokens when fetching and one isn't present
+- Need clear setup instructions for each social network
-	- page token
+- Instagram push
+- Common update behaviour should go into an extension
-	- user token
+- Code Cleanup
-	- app token
+- config.yml